FALL 2022 APPLICATION DEADLINE: January 7, 2022

-Domestic Applicants (all US citizens and current US residents)
+All US citizens and current US residents

-- General Graduate Record Examination (GRE) scores are required, and Subject Test is recommended.
+- General and Subject Graduate Record Examination (GRE) scores are optional.
+If you believe that any of these scores will strengthen your application, you are invited to provide them.
+Conversely, the absence of any of these scores will not adversely impact your materials for the review process.
 Scores should be no more than five years old.
-The GRE should be taken soon enough for results to reach the University and available to the Department of Physics and Astronomy so that they are accessible by January 15.
+If you so choose, the GRE should be taken soon enough for results to reach the University and available to the Department of Physics and Astronomy so that they are accessible by our January deadline.
 Submit to the University of Pittsburgh School Code 2927, Department Code 0808.

 All of the above plus:

 - Test of English as a Foreign Language (TOEFL) scores should be no more than two years old.
 Submit to the University of Pittsburgh School Code 2927.
-The minimum TOEFL score TOEFL score is 90 (with at least a score of 22 in all of the four sections of speaking, listening, reading and writing.
-University of Pittsburgh TOEFL code: 76 or 61
+The minimum TOEFL score is 90 (with at least a score of 22 in all of the four sections of speaking, listening, reading and writing.
+University of Pittsburgh TOEFL code: 76 and/or 61.

 University of Pittsburgh